stadium-software/css-utilities/README.md

 ```

 ### Breaking words
-1. Prevents word overflow
+This class prevents word overflow by hyphenating long words

-2. Apply as shown to width-restricted elements
+Only works with width-restricted elements
 ```css
 break-word
 ```

 ## Buttons
 Provides for three button styles.
 The display of each type can be customised in the [*utils-variables.css*](utils-variables.css) file

 ### Primary